 I infer that it took a six-day trial with all its attendant risk for the sake of $50,000.
 This is a litigation strategy that the defendant could well afford, but the plaintiff could not.
 I infer that the insurance company conducted itself this way in the hopes of intimidating the plaintiff and deterring other plaintiffs who have meritorious cases.
 It did not attempt to settle the action expeditiously as required by s.258.5 of the Insurance Act.
 It is clear to me that the defendant’s participation in mediation was a sham.
 It refused to participate in any meaningful sense.
 It did not comply with s.258.6 of the Act.
 Consequences of these omissions should follow when costs are considered….

 Read the decision on CanLII here.
 At McNally Gervan LLP we are ready and able to deal with claims even when the going gets tough.
-If you have a claim or a question, don’t hesitate to contact one of our lawyers for a free consultation.
+If you have a claim or a question, don’t hesitate to contact an Ottawa insurance lawyer at our firm for a free consultation.